 The Free Basic Services is funded through the equitable share which is received from National Government.
-There are currently 300 households who are registered as indigents in 2017 but that database is reviewed on an annual basis for ensuring that the Municipality cover all affected families.
+There are currently 300 households who are registered as indigents in 2017 but that database is revised as it has become outdated and needed for ensuring that the Municipality cover all affected families.
+The municiplait is currently implementing a program which will assist the municipality in updating the indigent register.